Kelly Clarkson Shows Off Trimmed Down Figure At Simon Cowell’s Walk Of Fame Ceremony

 E!
 News reported that Kelly Clarkson explained why she didn’t have to think twice when she was asked to deliver a speech at Simon Cowell’s long-awaited Hollywood Walk of Fame ceremony.

-“I said yes right away because I was so excited to be here for this because literally, we were right here 16-years ago when this man helped change my life.”
+“I said yes right away because I was so excited to be here for this because literally, we were right here 16 years ago when this man helped change my life.”

 In her speech, a newly svelte Clarkson praised the 58-year-old America’s Got Talent judge for his contributions to the music and entertainment field, describing him as a “best friend” who started out with her back in the day, per Variety.